If the Downloads folder is eating away at your C drive space, here are the steps to move the downloads folder in Windows 11 & 10.

 There are many benefits to moving the downloads folder to another drive.
 Here are some of them:

-- As the downloaded files are stored on some other partition or drive, you will have more space in C drive.
+- As the downloaded files are NOT saved to the same partition as your OS, you will have more space in the C drive.

 - The downloaded files will be safe even when you reinstall Windows.